David Roach, Director of Intercollegiate Athletics and Recreation

 Students who wish to participate in intercollegiate athletics must be enrolled and matriculate full time in one of the colleges at the Rose Hill campus.
 If students from the Lincoln Center campus would like to participate in intercollegiate athletics, they must satisfy the appropriate transfer requirements, and successfully transfer to one of the colleges on the Rose Hill Campus.

-In accordance with the “Equity in Athletics Disclosure Act,” effective July 1, 1996, information regarding the intercollegiate athletics program is available for review upon request to the Director of Athletic Administration, Fordham University, Rose Hill Gymnasium, 441 East Fordham Road, Bronx, NY 10458.
+In accordance with the “Equity in Athletics Disclosure Act,” effective July 1, 1996, information regarding the intercollegiate athletics program is available for review upon request to the Deputy Director of Athletics Fordham University, Rose Hill Gymnasium, 441 East Fordham Road, Bronx, NY 10458.